 USB power (VUSB) – This is typically 5V supplied through the USB cable.
 A solder pad next to the USB connector also connects to the same VUSB power.
 An on-board regulator provides 3.3V to power the module

-The Teensy 4.1 can also act as a USB Host and supply 5V power coming in on the VIN power input or VUSB pin out the USB host port.
+The Teensy 4.1 can also act as a USB Host and supply 5V power coming in on the VIN power input or VUSB pin and put it out the USB host port.

 VIN pin – External power of 3.6V to 5.5V can be applied to the VIN pin which also powers the on-board 3.3V regulator to power the rest of the module.